AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 1. Click the connection that you want to edit.
 1. From the left pane, click Configure.
 Do one of the following:

    * View or edit the details of your account, and the synchronization schedule from this window.
-Select the Enable Connection check box if you want to enable this account.
+Select the **Enable Connection** check box if you want to enable this account.
-   * Click Edit and edit your credentials.
+   * Click **Edit** and edit your credentials.
 To undo your updates to this field click Reset.
-   * Click Enable Schedule to schedule your synchronization.
+   * Click **Enable Schedule** to schedule your synchronization.
 You can enter the start time and date, and then enter the frequency of your synchronization schedule in days.
 For example, enabling synchronization every three days.

-   Click Save to save your changes.
+   Click **Save** to save your changes.

-1. From the left pane, click On-Demand Execution.
+1. From the left pane, click **On-Demand Execution**.
 This option allows you to import user feeds and other relevant data from LinkedIn.
 Enter the Start Date for the  on demand  execution, and click Execute to execute the synchronization.
 All the data from the start date until present is imported.

-   * You can click Disable access to Learning Manager during execution where the application has a downtime during the synchronization.
+   * You can click **Disable access** to Learning Manager during execution where the application has a downtime during the synchronization.
-   * If you click Enable access to Learning Manager during execution, there is no disruption in service during synchronization.
+   * If you click **Enable access** to Learning Manager during execution, there is no disruption in service during synchronization.

    ![](assets/ondemandexecution.jpg)

    *On demand execution of report*

 1. You can also click Execution Status from the left pane anytime to view the summary of all the runs for this connector, in a chronological order.
 You can view the start date and duration of the synchronization, the type of synchronization (whether it is on-demand synchronization) and status of the synchronization (whether the synchronization is in progress or is complete).

    ![](assets/executionstatus.jpg)

    *Report execution status*

    >[!NOTE]